Arbutus

-Arbutus is a genus of 12 accepted species of flowering plants in the family Ericaceae, native to warm temperate regions of the Mediterranean, western Europe, the Canary Islands and North America known as madrones.
-The name Arbutus was taken from Latin, where it referred to Arbutus unedo.
+Arbutus is a genus of 12 accepted species of flowering plants in the family Ericaceae, native to temperate regions of the Mediterranean, western Europe, the Canary Islands and North America, and commonly called madrones or strawberry trees.
+The name Arbutus was taken by taxonomists from Latin, where it referred to the species now designated Arbutus unedo.

 Description

 Arbutus are small trees or shrubs with red flaking bark and edible red berries.
 Fruit development is delayed for about five months after pollination, so that flowers appear while the previous year's fruit are ripening.
 Peak flowering for the genus is in April with peak fruiting in October.